Electricity Laws and Incentives in California

 Electric Vehicle (EV) Pilot Programs

-The California Public Utilities Commission (CPUC) may provide funding for pilot utility programs to install EV charging stations at school facilities, other educational institutions, and state parks or beaches.
+The California Public Utilities Commission (CPUC) may provide funding for pilot utility programs to install EV chargers at school facilities, other educational institutions, and state parks or beaches.
 Priority must be given to locations in disadvantaged communities, as defined by the California Environmental Protection Agency.
 For more information, see the CPUC project guidance and the CPUC Zero Emission Vehicles website.

 (Reference Public Utilities Code 740.13-740.14)